Native American Facts For Kids was written for young people learning about the Atakapas for school or home-schooling reports. We encourage students

 The Atakapas didn't usually paint their faces, but they did decorate their bodies with

-tribal tattoos.
-Both men and women wore tattoos in the Atakapa tribe.
+tribal tattoo designs.
+Both men and women wore tattoos in

 Today, some Atakapa people still wear moccasins, but they wear modern clothes like jeans instead of breechcloths... and they only